ln-markets/umbrel/README.md

 # Umbrel App

+As a regular user you should use the official integrated application through [Umbrel](https://github.com/getumbrel/umbrel) (to be released soon).
+This way you could switch between mainnet and testnet network.

 ## Install development env

-This environment is linked to the **testnet** version of LN Markets.
+This environment is linked to the **testnet** version of LN Markets. **Meant for development use only**.
 ### Prerequisites:

 - [docker]()